Andrea Ghezzi

-Andrea Ghezzi (born 3 February 2001) is an Italian footballer who plays as a forward for club Renate.
+Andrea Ghezzi (born 3 February 2001) is an Italian footballer who plays as a forward for club Vado on loan from Cittadella.

 Career

 On 16 June 2020 he signed his first contract for Brescia.
 He did his Serie A debut with Brescia 11 days after in a 2–2 home draw against Genoa.
 On the same day he extended his contract for Brescia until 2021.

 On 3 September 2021, he joined Serie C club Pro Sesto, on loan.

 On 14 July 2022, Ghezzi signed a three-year contract with Renate.